anhquan99/markdown/Technical/Software architecture/Clean Architecture.md

 	- Enterprise Architecture: level where people are diveded like marketing team, dev team, ...
 	- System Architecture: high level structure like ip, devices, ...
 	- Application Architecture: the internal structure of an application (classes, components and design patterns)
-# What is good architechture
+# What is good architecture
 - Your architectures should tell readers about the system, not about the frameworks you used in your system.
 - A good architecture allows major decisions to be deferred.
 A good architect maximizes the number of decisions not made